Tinkerforge/doc/en/source/Software/API_Bindings_Python.rst

  python setup.py install

-Then you're ready to test the examples.
+Now you're ready to test the examples.

 From PyPI
 ^^^^^^^^^